Stayin' Alive: N-Trance version

-In 1995, British electronic music group N-Trance recorded a dance version of the song, with new lyrics and rapping by Ricardo da Force.
-This cover was released as the third single from the group's debut album, Electronic Pleasure (1995).
+In 1995, British electronic music group N-Trance recorded a dance version of "Stayin' Alive", with new lyrics and rapping by Ricardo da Force.
+This cover was released in September 1995 by All Around the World Productions as the third single from the group's debut album, Electronic Pleasure (1995).
 It reached number one on Australia's ARIA Singles Chart and Canada's RPM Dance/Urban chart.
-The song was also a major hit in Europe, reaching number two in Finland, Iceland, Italy, Switzerland, and the United Kingdom, and reached the top 5 in several other countries.
-On the Eurochart Hot 100, "Stayin' Alive '95" peaked at number three.
+The song was also a major hit in Europe, reaching number two in Finland, Iceland, Italy, Switzerland, and the United Kingdom, and peaking within the top five in several other countries.
+On the Eurochart Hot 100, "Stayin' Alive" peaked at number three.
+Its music video was directed by Alex De Rakoff, featuring the group performing at a disco.